OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   Interactive simulation is an experimental feature.

-Interactive simulation is enabled by selecting interactive simulation in the :ref:`General <omedit-general-tab>` tab of the simulation settings.
+Interactive simulation is enabled by selecting interactive simulation in the :ref:`General <omedit-general-tab>` tab of the simulation setup.

 There are two main modes of execution: asynchronous and synchronous (simulate with steps).
 The difference is that in synchronous (step mode),